-The initial pull towards the Priesthood began when I attended my first Ordination Mass in June, 2017.
+The initial pull towards the Priesthood began when I attended my first Ordination Mass in June 2017.
 I was moved to tears by the beauty of the Liturgy.
 I told the vocations director after Mass, “I want to enter Seminary!”.
-Father Roza told me I should work on joining the Church first.
+Father Roza, the director at the time, told me I should work on joining the Church first.
 Over the next three years I continued to pursue Our Lord as well by asking Him what He wants for my life.
 Time and time again, God led me closer to His heart and Seminary.
 This wouldn't have been possible without going to the Sacraments weekly and spending time in silent heart to heart prayer.

 My advice for any man discerning his vocation is to be bold!
 There are going to be tough times and doubts but that is not a time to back down.
 The most noble thing you can do in life is respond to the adventure that God is calling you to.
 Remember that Our Lord doesn’t call the prepared but rather prepares the called.

 I am grateful for all of the support and prayers from the Archdiocese of Omaha.
 I thank God above all for the gift of my life.